 The Commonwealth has issued bonds in the form of Build America Bonds (BABs) and as Recovery Zone Economic Development Bonds (RZEDBs).
 BABs and RZEDBs were authorized under the federal American Recovery and Reinvestment Act of 2009 (ARRA).
 Pursuant to ARRA, the Commonwealth is entitled to receive cash subsidy payments from the federal government equal to 35% of the debt service payable on the BABs and 45% of the debt service payable on the RZEDBs, provided, in both cases, that the Commonwealth makes certain required filings in accordance with applicable federal rules.
 Such interest subsidy payments are treated under federal law as overpayments of tax and, accordingly, are subject to offset against certain amounts that may be owed by the Commonwealth to the federal government or its agencies.
 In federal fiscal year 2016, such payments were subject to a sequestration reduction of 6.8%, with the Bipartisan Budget Act of 2015, approved by the President on November 2, 2015, extending the sequestration provisions through federal fiscal year 2025.
-For federal fiscal year 2017, this reduction increased to 6.9%.
+For federal fiscal year 2017, this reduction increased to 6.9%, and for federal fiscal year 2018, this reduction has been decreased to 6.6%.
 Beginning in fiscal 2012, such subsidy payments received by the Commonwealth are required to be deposited in a Build America Bonds Subsidy Trust Fund and used, without further legislative appropriation, to pay debt service on the related BABs and RZEDBs.
 The Commonwealth is obligated to make payments of principal and interest on the BABs and RZEDBs whether or not it receives interest subsidy payments.
-As of April 30, 2017, \$2.1 billion of the Commonwealth's outstanding general obligation debt was comprised of BABs, \$419.8 million of the outstanding CTF bonds were comprised of BABs, \$156.4 million of the outstanding CTF bonds were comprised of RZEDBs and \$77.0 million of the outstanding grant anticipation notes were comprised of BABs.
+As of August 31, 2017, \$2.1 billion of the Commonwealth's outstanding general obligation debt was comprised of BABs, \$419.8 million of the outstanding CTF bonds were comprised of BABs, \$156.4 million of the outstanding CTF bonds were comprised of RZEDBs and \$77.0 million of the outstanding grant anticipation notes were comprised of BABs.

-The following table shows long-term debt of the Commonwealth issued and retired from fiscal 2012 through fiscal 2016, exclusive of unamortized bond premiums:
+The following table shows long-term debt of the Commonwealth issued and retired from fiscal 2013 through fiscal 2017, exclusive of unamortized bond premiums: